iivchenko/godot-zombie-shooter/README.md

 # TODO
 ## v0.1

- - Move from .net to gdscript
-   - Move c# and f# code to dgscript
-   - Remove mono plugin
-   - clean .gitignore
  - Resolve editor warnings
  - Fix the nill issues with visual_radius for zombie scene
  - Update file structure to corespond gdscrip guidelines